University-led undergraduate training

 On a BEd, you’ll concentrate on teaching, learning, and related academic principles.
-BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on also equipping you with the skills to pass that knowledge on in the classroom.
+BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on enabling you to pass that knowledge on in the classroom.

-You can find out more about funding for undergraduate teacher training in our funding section.
-This includes the new £9,000 bursary for undergraduate trainees on courses in maths and physics that lead to QTS.
+A £9,000 bursary is available for undergraduate trainees on courses in maths and physics that lead to QTS.

-If you want to do a full maths or physics degree and train as a teacher afterwards, you might be eligible for the Future Teaching Scholars programme.
-It offers a grant of £15,000, extra support and training while an undergraduate, followed by a specialist teacher training course.
+Alternatively, if you want to do a full maths or physics degree and train as a teacher afterwards, you could be eligible for the Future Teaching Scholars programme which offers a grant of £15,000 – find out more.

 To find out more, you can call us on Freephone 0800 389 2500.